 You’ll be instructed to apply pressure to the site where the needle entered your skin.
-A bandage will be applied and will need to remain in place for 10 to 20 minutes to stop any bleeding.
+A bandage will be applied and may need to remain in place to stop any bleeding.
 You should avoid using that arm for heavy lifting for the rest of the day.

-There are some very rare risks involved in taking a blood sample, including:
+There are some very rare risks involved in taking a blood sample,

 - lightheadedness or fainting

-- hematoma (a bruise where blood accumulates under the skin)
+- hematoma, a bruise where blood accumulates under the skin

 Abnormal test results may indicate a serious medical condition, such as kidney disease, diabetes, or lung disease.